 Social proof: show that you are validated by others

-Practical applications:
+Concrete applications:

 - Publish case studies illustrating the successes achieved by your customers or partners.

-Sympathy: create a human bond
+Sympathy: Create a human connection

 People are more likely to say “yes” to people they like.
 Showing your authenticity and genuine interest in your audience is essential to building trust.